ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/01-more-python.md

 Using functions and for loops we can reuse our code whenever we want within our script.

-For example, try and understand this code from week 2 exercise:
+For example, try and understand this code from our assignment exercise:

 ```python
 def make_tool_dict(name, value_2015 , value_2016, value_2017,value_2018, value_2019):